thunderrabbit/robnugen-journal-entries/2019/10/15went-to-warm-pond-at-the-newest-beach-in-the-world.md

 [![2019 oct 15 boat ramp to nowhere](//b.robnugen.com/journal/2019/hawaii/thumbs/2019_oct_15_boat_ramp_to_nowhere.jpg)](//b.robnugen.com/journal/2019/hawaii/2019_oct_15_boat_ramp_to_nowhere.jpg)

-it used to be ocean!
+I am standing on what used to be ocean!

 [![2019 oct 15 this was ocean](//b.robnugen.com/journal/2019/hawaii/thumbs/2019_oct_15_this_was_ocean.jpg)](//b.robnugen.com/journal/2019/hawaii/2019_oct_15_this_was_ocean.jpg)